Mirandadaa/mica-gd300/lectures/w9-assignments.md

 - How do different elements work together on screen?
 - What tone/mood do you want to tell the story in?
 - How can your visual decisions support the tone?
-- How can your visual decisions help audience unerstand the story?
+- How can your visual decisions help audience understand the story?
-- Find the reference materials that can help communicate your ideas visually and **create mood boards as a PDF file**.
-The format of the PDF is up to you.
+- Find the reference materials that can help communicate your ideas visually and **create mood boards as a multi-page PDF file**.
+The format of the PDF is up to you, but you will include at least 50 different images.